mr152here/hexegg/docs/MANUAL.md

 - ENTER - cycle through the screens
 - TAB - cycle through all opened files

 Hexegg offers various interpretations of the input data.
 Those are called "screens".
-In the current version, there are two screens: text and byte screen.
+In the current version, there are three screens: text, byte and word screen.
 You can cycle between them using 'ENTER' key.
+Each screen reads its setting from the *config.toml* file.
+Where you can set which one is default, width of some user interace elements and even disable unwanted screens.

 ##### text screen